jacobbisaacson/hw10-hangman-DOM-OOP/README.md

 > Track and inform user of guessed letters and guesses remaining

-* Any time you need to "track" data like this, that's application [**"state"** (check out the "Program State" section)](https://en.wikipedia.org/wiki/State_(computer_science)) data, (i.e. the state of your app at any given point).
+* Any time you need to "track" data like this, that's application [**"state"** (check out the "Program State" section)](https://en.wikipedia.org/wiki/State_(computer_science)) data, (i.e. the "state" of your app at any given point).
 You should create some properties in your main object to track this type of data, so add an empty `guessedLetters` array, and a `guessesRemaining` value (initial value of 7 or 8 as indicated in instructions).

 * What other data do you need to "track" for one round of the game?
 How about your instantiated word?
 What would be a good name for that property?
 How about `currentWord`.
-Don't try to set/instantiate the random word directly as the object property, just initialize that property to be `null`.
+Don't try to set/instantiate the random word directly as the object property, just initialize that property to be `null` for the moment.
+Commit maybe?

 * But when _will_ the word get initialized?
 Well, when the round starts, right?
-So let's add a method `startRound()` that gets a random word from your `wordBank` array, instantiates a `Word` with it, and stores that instance in that `game.currentWord` property (remember to use `this` when referring to the `game` object inside of methods on the `game` object!).
+So create a method `startRound()` that gets a random word from your `wordBank` array, instantiates a `Word` with it, and stores that instance in that `game.currentWord` property (remember to use `this` when referring to the `game` object inside of methods on the `game` object!).
 Commit when it works.

-* **Test your game so far.**  Put a call to `game.startRound()` in the global scope, and then type `game` in your console and check that a random word got instantiated.
+* **Test your game so far.**  Put a call to `game.startRound()` in the global scope, and then type `game` in your console and drill down and check that a random word got instantiated.
 Sweet!
 You're committing right?
 This would be a great time.

 * What else should happen when the round starts?
 Think about playing hangman in real life.
 We want the user to guess a letter, right?
 But first, we should probably show them the blanks... that's usually how hangman works, right?

-* We're going to need to keep showing the word with its guessed/unguessed letters to the user, so maybe we should have a method in the game object that prints the word.
+* Seems like we're going to need to keep showing the word with its guessed/unguessed letters to the user over and over again, so maybe we should have a method in the game object that prints the word.
 Let's call it `printWord()`.
 It should use Vanilla JS or jQuery to print the word on the page, perhaps in some container you create in the html.
 Pro tip: use CSS to style that container to have a fixed-width font like Courier or Courier New.
+When it works, commit.

+* _Ok we're going to stop telling you to commit all the time.
+It's up to you to remember to commit frequently as you're building_.

 * Now, call the `printWord` method inside of `startRound` after you instantiate your `Word` class.